Auckland Transport (AT) is planning a major upgrade of Lincoln Road between Te Pai Place and the North Western Motorway (SH16).

 Notice of requirement for designation

-The latest version of the Lincoln Road upgrade incorporating feedback from previous consultation rounds will be shared with:
+The latest version of the Lincoln Road upgrade, incorporating feedback from previous consultation rounds, was also shared with affected property owners, tenants, and the wider community around Lincoln Road.

-Consultation resumed and continuing with iwi on design/cultural matters.
+Consultation continued with iwi on design and cultural matters.

 December 2013 to February 2014